How to Buy the Best Infinite Banking Policy

 After you have an idea of what company or companies you’d like to work with, you’ll want to choose an agent or producer to help you set up your policy.
 In an ideal world, this is a lifelong relationship, so you want to choose someone you trust and get along with.

-If you’re wanting to do an Infinite Banking strategy, proceed with caution when you see companies using other terminology.
+If you want to use the Infinite Banking strategy, proceed with caution when you see companies using other terminology.
 You’ll see various spin-offs of IBC, which are little more than marketing tactics.
 However, not every one of these companies is going to be advocating for or following the 5 Tenets of IBC.
 Let’s go over what those tenets are.

 The Five Tenets of IBC